Bake off redux: a review and experimental evaluation of recent time series classification algorithms: Experimental Procedure

 The three \textbf{Asphalt} datasets were originally described in~\citep{souza18asphalt} and donated by the author of that paper.
 Accelerometer data was collected on a smartphone installed inside a vehicle using a flexible suction holder near the dashboard.
 The acceleration forces are given by the accelerometer sensor of the device and are the data used for the classification task.
 The class values for AsphaltObstacles classes are four common obstacles in the region of data collection: raised cross walk (160 cases); raised markers (187 cases); speed bump (212 cases); and vertical patch (222 cases); flexible pavement (816 cases); cobblestone street (527 cases); and dirt road (768 cases).
 AsphaltRegularity is a two class problem: Regular (762 cases), where the asphalt is even and the driver's comfort changes little over time; and Deteriorated (740 cases), where irregularities and unevenness in a damaged road surface are responsible for transmitting vibrations to the interior of the vehicle and affecting the driver's comfort.

-The \textbf{Colposcopy} data is described in~\citep{gutierrez17colposcopy} and was donated to the repository by the authors\footnote{https://github.com/KarinaGF/ColposcopyData}.
+The \textbf{Colposcopy} data is described in~\citep{gutierrez17colposcopy} and was donated to the repository by the authors\footnote{\url{https://github.com/KarinaGF/ColposcopyData}}.
 The task is to classify the nature of a diagnosis from a colposcopy.
 The time series represent the change in intensity values of a pixel region through a sequence of digital colposcopic images obtained during the colposcopy test that was performed on each patient included in the study.

 The \textbf{ElectricDeviceDetection} data set~\citep{bagnall20bags} contains formatted image data for the problem of detecting whether a segment of a 3-D X-Ray contains an electric device or not.
 The data originates from an unsupervised segmentation of 3-D X-Rays.
 The data are histograms of intensities, not time series.